rust-gamedev/rust-gamedev.github.io/content/news/040/index.md

 Space Frontiers seeks to deliver customized community gameplay experiences.
 Read more about plugins and content customization in the [development journal].

-The official StarWolves.io forum and discussion board were launched only a week ago.
+The official StarWolves.io forum and discussion board were launched a week ago.
 The first 50 registrants will receive a permanent unique forum group/title.

 _Discussions: [StarWolves.io Bulletin Board]_